094459/newsletter-oss-projects/README.md

 [sigv4a-signing-examples](https://aws-oss.beachgeek.co.uk/1jl) provides a useful set of examples that show examples of sigv4 implementations.
 Josh Hart, maintainer of this repo, has put together a companion repo that has a set of sigv4 examples in different frameworks and using the sdk or from scratch.
 Josh is also looking for community contributions in other frameworks, so if you are working on a framework and want to combine efforts, drop Josh a note.(#195)

+**sra-verify**

+[sra-verify](https://aws-oss.beachgeek.co.uk/4fl)  is a security assessment tool that automates the verification of AWS Security Reference Architecture (SRA) implementations across multiple AWS accounts and regions.
+It provides detailed findings and actionable remediation steps to ensure your AWS environment follows security best practices.
+The tool performs automated security checks across multiple AWS services including CloudTrail, GuardDuty, IAM Access Analyzer, AWS Config, Security Hub, and S3.
+It supports multi-account environments and can run checks specific to management, audit, and log archive accounts while providing detailed findings with remediation guidance. **Jeremy Schiefer, Justin Kontny, **and **Matt Nispel** have put together a blog post that provides more info about this project, so check out [Introducing SRA Verify – an AWS Security Reference Architecture assessment tool](https://aws-oss.beachgeek.co.uk/4fm) (#212)

 **sso-sync-to-amazon-rds**

 [sso-sync-to-amazon-rds](https://aws-oss.beachgeek.co.uk/3e2) This project sets up AWS Lambda functions, Amazon EventBridge rule, Amazon VPC Endpoint for AWS IAM Identity Center (successor to AWS Single Sign-On), the related Security Groups and permissions necessary to automatically provision database users to the Amazon Relational Database Service (Amazon RDS) cluster using AWS Cloud Development Kit (AWS CDK).
 When a new user is created in IAM Identity Center and the user belongs to the group specified in a IAM_IDC_GROUP_NAME variable, EventBridge rule will trigger the Lambda function.
 The Lambda function will create a new user in a specified Amazon RDS cluster.
 The user will then be able to login to the database using their SSO username and IAM credentials.
 Adding a user to the configured group will trigger the Lambda function as well. (#178)